 Feds Kill One Owl Species to Try to Save Another

 EUGENE, Ore.
-(CN) — Habitat of the Northern spotted owl continues to be imperiled by logging in Oregon because the U.S. Fish and Wildlife Service’s inaction, an environmental group claims in Federal Court.
+(CN) — Habitat of the Northern spotted owl continues to be imperiled by logging in Oregon because of the U.S. Fish and Wildlife Service’s inaction, an environmental group claims in a federal complaint.

 The Northern spotted owl has been listed as threatened under the Endangered Species Act since 1990.
 Two years later, Fish and Wildlife designated almost 6.9 million acres of critical habitat for the owl, which nests in old-growth forests threatened by logging.